-Driver’s license regulation departments across the U.S. have been forced to close temporarily due to the outbreak of the COVID-19 pandemic.
-As the country begins to reopen, residents are running into a few hurdles with their local licensing departments.
+Driver’s license regulation departments across the U.S. were forced to close temporarily due to the outbreak of the COVID-19 pandemic.
+As the country deals with reopenings in various phases, residents are doing their best to work within the changes at their local licensing departments.

 Does your state currently offer in-person driver’s license services?
-Can you get an extension on your upcoming driver’s license expiration date?
+Can you get an extension for your expiring driver’s license?
 Is your state department still closed?

-Here’s a look at DMV reopening rules and regulations amid COVID-19 as of June 2020.
+Here’s a look at DMV reopening rules and regulations amid COVID-19 as of late August 2020.